mr-pmillz/pimp-my-shell/README.md

 ./pimp-my-shell
 ```

 If you already have oh-my-zsh installed, don't worry!
-Your ~/.zshrc file will not be overridden install script
+Your ~/.zshrc file will not be overridden by the pimp-my-shell.
 The only thing that will change is your zsh theme and the following plugins will be merged into your existing plugins=() object

 - `git zsh-syntax-highlighting tmux zsh-autosuggestions virtualenv ansible docker docker-compose terraform helm kubectl fzf`